accruenewblue/Citra-Tracker/README.md

     --noteclear: clears your notes(for when you start a new seed)

 In the future, Citra emulator for 3DS will be required.
-However, for now, it uses a txt file interface until a proper one can be developed.
+However, for now, it is purely manual.

+Python interface is required link [here](https://www.python.org/downloads/)

 If you were looking for different games, there are trackers available for the [NDS games](https://github.com/Brian0255/NDS-Ironmon-Tracker)(DPPt, HGSS, BW, B2W2) requiring Bizhawk and the [GBA games](https://github.com/besteon/Ironmon-Tracker)(FRLG, RSE) using Bizhawk or mGBA games.

-Thanks to [msikma's pokesprite](https://github.com/msikma/pokesprite) for scraping the images of the Pokémon used here.